wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 AWS serves Video on Demand

+<a name="Static"></a>

+## Static vs. Dynamic CMS sites

+The architecture of Content Management Systems (CMS) such as WordPress and Drupal is that they <strong>dynamically generate</strong> HTML presented in response to each request from users.
+This is great for personalization, but is slower than the newer approach of having <strong>static</strong> HTML files sitting in CDNs distributed for fast retrieval.

+The programming that does the generation within WordPress is written in the PHP programming language.
+PHP is an <a target="_blank" href="http://en.wikipedia.org/wiki/Interpreted_language">interpreted language</a>, meaning that PHP programming source code is processed by the PHP interpreter program every time to respond to each new request.

+WordPress and Drupal are among the most popular programs running on the internet because of its vast ecosystem of developers and add-on functionality.
+To many, the overhead of PHP is worth the features provided by PHP sites that use SugarCRM, WooCommerce, and many others.

 <a name="Custom"></a>

 ## Executable app architectures

-Websites that expose <strong>static</strong> HTML files for retrieval run fast because such files are not generated.

-Websites that run WordPress are slower than static sites because WordPress generates HTML files for every request.
-The programming that does the generation is written in the PHP programming language.
-PHP is an <a target="_blank" href="http://en.wikipedia.org/wiki/Interpreted_language">interpreted language</a>, meaning that PHP programming source code is processed by the PHP interpreter program every time to respond to each new request.

-WordPress still is among the most popular programs running on the internet because of its vast ecosystem of developers and add-on functionality.
-To many, the overhead of PHP is worth the features provided by PHP sites that use SugarCRM, WooCommerce, and many others.

 PHP and Python are usually slower than programs written in Java, Go, or other programming language <strong>compiled</strong> into low-level run-time files that computers execute.

 Java programs require the additional installation of a JVM (Java Virtual Machine) that allocates memory among programs.
-Go comes with its own run-time environment.
+The programming language Go comes with its own run-time environment.

 The difficulty with both interpreted and compiled applications is that one must setup a <strong>server</strong> and populate it with the software, then configure it.
 Over time, reconfigure it for security patches (such as for TLS 1.2, Heartbleed, etc.).

 Business owners who had a website built must continue to pay thousands of dollars each year for "maintenance" to keep it running.
 Patches for operating system security, the PHP interpreter -- every aspect of technology -- must be updated ocassionally.